Preetham-jayam/Eduphoria_MERN/README.md

 - All users can view the website and browse available courses.
 - Access to courses requires signup and signin.
+- Good authentication system using JWT tokens.
 - Forgot password functionality is available.
+- Implemtation of mutations for getting data from server using modern redux-toolkit

 ### Student Features